keyitang94/keyitang94.github.io/index.md

 My research focuses on the international and comparative political economy of development, with a regional focus on sub-Saharan Africa and China.
 Broadly speaking, I am interested in three topics: (1) the impacts of China's global economic strategy in the Global South; (2) the institutional causes of resource misallocation; (3) the structural transformation of the Global South.

 My scholarly work has been featured in academic journals such as the _Review of International Political Economy_ and _Energy Policy_, as well as in media outlets like _The China-Global South Project_, and _South China Morning Post_.
-Part of my book project has won the 2024 Best Graduate Student Paper Award from the International Political Economy Section of the International Studies Association.
+Part of my book project won the 2024 Best Graduate Student Paper Award from the International Political Economy Section of the International Studies Association.

 Before my Ph.D. training, I graduated from [Nanjing University](https://www.nju.edu.cn/EN/) with a B.A. in English in 2016 and obtained my M.A. in International Studies from the [Hopkins-Nanjing Center](https://sais.jhu.edu/hopkins-nanjing-center) in 2019.